gernhan/english-learning/speaking/kLish/kLish.md

 * Memos:
     - You have to talk about people, not about you
     - The answers need to be structured reasonably

+### How we will be evaluated?

+- FC: Fluency (6 and above) and Coherence
+- LR: Lexical resources
+- GRA: Grammar
+- PR: Pronunciation